 BEST GARDENS – BANTRY HOUSE

 Wow, location location location.
 Mama mia, this hotel (really a luxurious B&B) is set in an absolutely idyllic spot.
 Located in cute Bantry in West Cork, you drive in from the coast about a kilometer through thick woodland before arriving at the Bantry House, surrounded by luxuriant gardens.
-We arrived late and the gracious owner himself welcomed us.
+We arrived late, and the gracious owner himself welcomed us.
 We later found out that Mr. White is the actual descendant of the original owners who had the mansion built in the 1700s!
-Our very pretty room faced the formal gardens and had the most comfortable bed I have slept in I think in years!
-There is an old fashioned billiards room with an honor bar and all kinds of games from scrabble to Mahjong, and an adjoining salon with a cozy fire.
+Our gorgeous room faced the formal gardens and had the most comfortable bed I have slept in, I think in years!
+There is an old-fashioned billiards room with an honor bar and all kinds of games from scrabble to Mahjong and an adjoining salon with a cozy fire.
 Gin Tonics beside the fire after a walk in the gardens are a must.
-We had an informal dinner at their little cafe style bistro but for finer dining head to O’Connors Seafood Restaurant.
+We had an informal dinner at their little cafe-style bistro but for finer dining head to O’Connors Seafood Restaurant.
 The Bantry House, while not ultra-luxurious, is one of the most unique places we have stayed, and the views from the gardens over the bay are simply priceless.

 BEST LUXURY HISTORIC HOTEL WITH SPA – THE PARK, KENMARE

-Kenmare is one of the cutest little gourmet villages of southern Ireland and is located in the southwest in the Kerry region.
+Kenmare is one of the cutest little gourmet villages located in the southwest of the Kerry region.
 And the much loved Park Hotel is still gorgeous, run by some of the best hospitality professionals we have had the pleasure of meeting.
-This Victorian landmark hotel faces the Kenmare Bay and houses what is considered to be one of the best spas in Ireland if not Europe.
+This Victorian landmark hotel faces Kenmare Bay and houses what is considered to be one of the best spas in Ireland, if not Europe.
 The Samas spa is a real experience and is part of the Park experience.
 Some of the Samas rituals include a basalt hot stone therapy and the 2-hour ladies ritual (with deep facial cleansing and hypnotic acupressure massage).
-The beautiful and peaceful location of The Park in this beautiful corner of Kerry lends itself to a stay focused on relaxation and indeed many guests enjoy simple pleasures like yoga and jogging, followed by cocktails and fine dining in their delicious formal dining room, or head to Kenmare to local gems like Packies restaurant.
+The beautiful and peaceful location of The Park in this beautiful corner of Kerry lends itself to a stay focused on relaxation, and indeed many guests enjoy simple pleasures like yoga and jogging, followed by cocktails and fine dining in their delicious formal dining room or head to Kenmare to local gems like Packies restaurant.

 BEST LUXURY HOTEL FOR FISHING – SHEEN FALLS, KENMARE